matoanbach/Ansible/Module 2 - Using Advanced Ansible Solutions/Lesson 10 - Troubleshooting Ansible.md

         enable: false
 ```

+# 10.2 Using the debug Module
+- The `debug` module is useful for analyzing variables
+- While using this module, you can use the `verbosity` argument to specify when it should run:
+  - Include `verbosity: 2` if you only want to run the `debug` module when the command was started with the `-vv` options

 # 10.3 Checking Playbooks for Issues
 # 10.4 Using Check Mode
 # 10.5 Using Modules for Troubleshooting and Testing